ArtBlocks/artblocks-contracts/contracts/V3_ENGINE_CHANGELOG.md

 - Integrates with a basic Engine registration-beacon event emitter, EngineRegistryV0, implementation.
 - Coalesced to a single contract standard for both Engine and Partner (Collaborations) contracts.
 - Consolidate renderer/platform provider payment address + percentage update methods to save on deployed contract size (to fit within current contract size limits).
+- Expose a `tokenIdToHashSeed` method in addition to `tokenIdToHash` on the CoreContract, and expose both via the Engine interface.